PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 ## Requirements for Parsers

 A valid ULog parser must fulfill the following requirements:

-- Must ignore unknown messages (but it can print a warning).
+- Must ignore unknown messages (but it can print a warning)
 - Parse future/unknown file format versions as well (but it can print a warning).
-- Must refuse to parse a log which contains unknown incompatibility bits set (`incompat_flags` of `ulog_message_flag_bits_s` message), meaning the log contains breaking changes that the parser cannot handle.
+- Must refuse to parse a log which contains unknown incompatibility bits set (`incompat_flags` of [Flag Bits Message](#b--flag-bits-message)), meaning the log contains breaking changes that the parser cannot handle.
 - A parser must be able to correctly handle logs that end abruptly, in the middle of a message.
   The unfinished message should just be discarded.
 - For appended data: a parser can assume the Data section exists, i.e. the offset points to a place after the Definitions section.

-  Appended data must be treated as if it was part of the regular Data section.
+  - Appended data must be treated as if it was part of the regular Data section.

-## Known Implementations
+## Known Parser Implementations

 - PX4-Autopilot: C++
   - [logger module](https://github.com/PX4/PX4-Autopilot/tree/main/src/modules/logger)